cabal-club/cable/handshake.md

 > `DecryptWithAd()` signal an error due to nonce exhaustion, then the
 > application must delete the `CipherState` and terminate the session.

 In this context, "transport messages" are Cable Wire Protocol messages.

-**Q(kira)**: *unsure about whether impls SHOULD or SHOULD NOT terminate the connection if decryption fails.
-If it's a spoofed packet, NOT terminating is the way to go -- just ignore the garbage.
-But if an active attacker is modifying ciphertexts to make them invalid, they could do that indefinitely, so might as well disconnect, right?
-But a victim can't necessarily tell the difference.
-Feedback welcome.*
+If `DecryptWithAd()` signals an error due to `DECRYPT()` failure, the client SHOULD terminate the connection.

 For the next two subsections,